 - Play active games during the day and quiet games in the evening.
 This keeps your baby from getting too excited right before bedtime but gets them tired from the day's activities.

 - Keep activities the same and in the same order, night after night.

 - Make every activity calm and peaceful, especially toward the end of the routine.

 - Save your baby's favorite activity for last, and do it in their bedroom.
-This will help their look forward to bedtime and associate their sleep space with things they like to do.
+This will help them look forward to bedtime and associate their sleep space with things they like to do.

 Put Your Sleepy Baby to Bed

 Starting when your baby is 6 to 12 weeks old, soothe them until they are drowsy.
-When they are on the verge of sleep, put them down and let their drift off on their own.
+When they are on the verge of sleep, put them down and let them drift off on their own.
 Don't wait until they are fully asleep in your arms; this could be a behavior that may become a struggle to get rid of later in their life.

 This routine will teach your baby to soothe themselves to sleep, and you won't need to rock or cuddle them to sleep every time they wake up during the night.